Treatment for headaches

 - Responsive to over-the-counter treatment.

-- Worse during routine activities (such as bending over or walking upstairs).
+- It is worse during routine activities (such as bending over or walking upstairs).

 Migraine headaches are the second most common type of primary headache.
 A typical migraine is one-sided and throbbing.
-Indeed, headaches that are one-sided, throbbing, and making you feel sick are more likely to be migraines than anything else.
+Indeed, one-sided, throbbing headaches that make you feel sick are more likely migraines than anything else.
 Migraines are often severe enough to be disabling.

 Symptoms of migraine headaches

 The most common symptoms of migraines headaches include:

 - Moderate to severe pain.